Code-Institute-Submissions/Conors-Lexicon/README.md

 ### Profile Template

 **View your unique profile:** When the user is logged in, they will be able to see their profile page link on the navbar.
 From there, they will see the details they entered upon registering as well as the words that they've created, Assuming they chose not to post the word anonymously.
+A single header will appear if they have created any words.

 Below are some Wireframes for profile.html: